USDepartmentofLabor/Developer/others/_posts/2017-09-18-sweat-and-toil.md

 redirect_from: "/child-labor/"
 ---
-These datasets contain information on child labor and forced labor worldwide from ILAB’s three flagship
-reports: <i>Findings on the Worst Forms of Child Labor</i>; <i>List of Goods Produced by Child Labor or Forced Labor</i>
+These datasets contain information on child labor and forced labor worldwide from ILAB’s three flagship reports and its Sweat and Toil app.: <i>Findings on the Worst Forms of Child Labor</i>; <i>List of Goods Produced by Child Labor or Forced Labor</i>
 ; and <i>List of Products Produced by Forced or Indentured Child Labor</i>.
-There are 14 tables containing data from the 2015-2018 reporting cycles and 11 tables from the 2014 reporting cycle.
+There are 14 tables containing data from the 2015 reporting cycles and 11 tables from the 2014 reporting cycle.
 This information is also available in ILAB’s app, Sweat & Toil: Child Labor, Forced Labor, and Human Trafficking Around the World.
 For more information, see ILAB’s <a href="https://www.dol.gov/agencies/ilab/resources/reports/child-labor">International Child Labor and Forced Labor Reports page</a>.
 <h2>Dataset Tables</h2>
 <div>